DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM Interpretability: Introduction

-According to the American Cancer Society, in 2023 approximately 25 thousand malignant brain and spinal cord tumors will be diagnosed in the United States where 14,420 cases in males and 10,980 in females \cite{ACS2025BrainStats}.
+In general, a tumor is a clump of cells that grows out of control.
+Tumors can be classified into two categories: malignant and benign.
+Malignant tumors are cancerous and affects other parts of the body.
+On the other hand benign tumors grow slowly and are non-cancerous.
+When tumors occur in the brain or near it, is called a brain tumor. \\ Brain tumor is one of the worst tumors.
+It is ranked to be the 5th most common cancer by the ABTA organization\cite{CohenGadol2023BrainTumorStats}.
+It causes harm to the brain causing headaches to sensory loss, motor deficits even cognitive impairment \cite{Mukand2001BrainTumorRehab}.
+There are three common types of brain tumor; such as meningioma, glioma and pituitary.
+Tumors that arise from the meninges are meningiomas.
+Meninges are the membranes covering the brain and spinal cord.
+Meningiomas are mostly benign but can be malignant sometime.
+Glioma tumor occurs in the glial cells which is usually a malignant type of tumor.
+Pituitary tumor develops in the pituitary gland which is situated in the center of the brain.
+Pituitary tumors are generally benign.\cite{MayoClinic2024BrainTumor} \\ According to the American Cancer Society, in 2023 approximately 25 thousand malignant brain and spinal cord tumors will be diagnosed in the United States where 14,420 cases in males and 10,980 in females \cite{ACS2025BrainStats}.
 More than 12,000 cases of primary brain tumors are recorded annually, including 500 children and young people which equates to 33 people every day \cite{BrainTumourCharity2025Statistics}.
 Early detection of brain tumors has significantly increased the survival rate as well as reduced the need for exploratory surgery to make a diagnosis.
 MRIs, CT scans, ultrasounds and PET scans are usually used to diagnose brain tumors \cite{Stieg2016}.
 Among them MRI provides better soft tissue contrast making MRI the most popular for brain tumor diagnosis, treatment planning and surgical guidance. \cite{MDAnderson2024}.
 Despite its advantages, manual diagnosis of brain tumor using MRI scans is labor-intensive.
-It is not immune to human error either.

-Widely available CT imaging is useful in emergencies but it suffers from lower soft tissue contrast and exposes patients to ionizing radiation \cite{MDAnderson2024}.
+It is not immune to human error either. \\ Widely available CT imaging is useful in emergencies but it suffers from lower soft tissue contrast and exposes patients to ionizing radiation \cite{MDAnderson2024}.
 Although PET is effective in measuring tumor metabolism it has limited accessibility and on top of that it is expensive.
 Furthermore, traditional diagnosis heavily rely on invasive biopsy for definitive diagnosis of brain tumor, which is prone to infection, bleeding and complications\cite{MayoClinic2024BrainTumor}.
 These limitations beg for the urgent need for robust, automated, and non-invasive diagnostic solutions.